 Keep checking in.
-Revisit your holiday budget regularly over the next two months.
+Revisit your holiday budget regularly over the next couple months.
 It’s okay to spend more or less in one category than you planned – as long as you adjust elsewhere to stay within your overall spending limit.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.